kozko2001/neovim-config/README.md

 - `gr` -> go to references
 - `[d` -> go to prev diagnostic
 - `]d` -> go to next diagnostic

+#### Telescope

+Telescope is a plugin that permits you to fuzzy search like...

+- `Space-f` => Find files
+- `Space-t` Search in files
+- Search branches etc....

+#### TreeSitter

+TreeSitter allow you to load better syntax parsers for files.
+For example vim doesn't parse correctly JSX etc...